Herr-Berg-Zeit/boondock-atlas/README.md

 Boondock Atlas Live is an original, GitHub Pages-ready campground and boondocking finder inspired by the layered map workflow campers loved in FreeRoam.

-It is **not** a copy of FreeRoam's code, data, branding, screenshots, or proprietary assets.
+This was built to be similar to the FreeRoam app that was popular a few years ago, but not an exact copy.
+Data, branding, screenshots, or proprietary assets are all different for this site.
+I am not a programmer by trade, so if any of this looks weird, that's why.

 ## What this version does